River Blackfish, Gadopsis marmoratus Richardson 1848

 Fisheries

-A popular angling fish in parts of its range, reportedly with sweet-tasting flesh.
+A popular angling fish (although more so historically) in parts of its range, reportedly with sweet-tasting flesh.

 Conservation

-Populations of River Blackfish have been affected by increased siltation on streams, desnagging of rivers, changed stream flows from the construction of dams and weirs, and competition from introduced species such as trout.
-The species is protected in South Australia.
+Protected in South Australia, Queensland and New South Wales, with closed seasons, size and bag limits in Victoria, and size and bag limits in Tasmania.
+Populations have been affected by increased siltation on streams, desnagging of rivers, changed stream flows from the construction of dams and weirs, and competition from introduced species such as Redfin and trout.

 Remarks